 “By making it possible for Susan to give her work time to supporting our organization just reinforces the fact that Bank of America is in fact standing behind their commitment to us as a nonprofit,” says Sullivan.

-“For a bank or any business to be profitable, you have to live in a vibrant, robust community,” says Kellie Manthe, a member of Bank of America’s corporate social responsibility team in Phoenix who works closely with AWEE.
+“For a bank or any business to be profitable, you have to live in a vibrant, robust community,” says Kellie Manthe, a member of Bank of America’s environmental, social and governance team in Phoenix who works closely with AWEE.
 “And so if people who live in our communities aren’t prospering, we’re not going to prosper.”

 Today, Vicki Rainey has turned her own life around by helping people who are facing challenges like the ones she lived through.
 She is a marketing manager for a Phoenix community organization that helps people with mental illness or addiction to recover.
 She has also stayed connected with AWEE.